 The literature search identified six studies and a total of 15 references.
 Overall, we included four references focusing on treatment of BRCA-mutated recurrent disease and 11 references related to maintenance treatment of platinum-sensitive disease.
+After the publication of our evidence report, the results of an additional RCT relevant to the population of patients eligible for maintenance treatment of platinum-sensitive disease were published (ARIEL3); although this study was not identified through our original literature search, we included its results in the current report.
-In total, we identified three peer-reviewed published studies that included a control arm.
-Using criteria published by the US Preventive

-Services Task Force (USPSTF; see Appendix D), we rated one of these studies to be fair due to the potential loss of randomization after retrospective identification of BRCA mutation subgroups (see Study 19 of olaparib maintenance below) and the other studies (NOVA trial of niraparib maintenance and SOLO2 trial of olaparib maintenance) to be of good quality.
+In total, we identified four peer-reviewed published studies that included a control arm.
+Using criteria published by the US Preventive Services Task Force (USPSTF; see Appendix D), we rated one of these studies to be fair due to the potential loss of randomization after retrospective identification of BRCA mutation subgroups (see Study 19 of olaparib maintenance below) and the other three studies (NOVA trial of niraparib maintenance, ARIEL3 of rucaparib maintenance and SOLO2 trial of olaparib maintenance) to be of good quality.
 Single-arm studies and studies that were only available in grey literature sources were not assigned a quality rating.

-Due to key differences in trial eligibility criteria, baseline characteristics of patient populations (e.g., BRCA mutation type/status, number of prior chemotherapies, platinum sensitivity), and evaluation protocols for tumor assessment (e.g., different intervals between scheduled measurements of response, assessment by investigator versus blinded independent central review), we did not attempt to compare the PARP inhibitors to each other.
+Due to key differences in trial eligibility criteria, baseline characteristics of patient populations (e.g., BRCA mutation type/status, number of prior chemotherapies, platinum sensitivity), and evaluation protocols for tumor assessment (e.g., different intervals between scheduled measurements of response, assessment by investigator vs. blinded independent central review), we did not attempt to compare the PARP inhibitors to each other.
 Key differences across trials are summarized in Table ES2.

 Table ES2.
-Comparability of Available Data Assessing PARP Inhibitors for Recurrent, BRCA-Mutated Disease and

-Maintenance Therapy for Platinum-Sensitive Disease
+Comparability of Available Data Assessing PARP Inhibitors for Recurrent, BRCA-Mutated Disease and Maintenance Therapy for Platinum-Sensitive Disease